espnet/espnet/doc/espnet2_training_option.md

 ## Change the number of iterations in each epoch

-By default, an ``epoch`` indicates using up whole data in the training corpus and the following steps will also run after training for every epoch:
+By default, an `epoch` indicates using up whole data in the training corpus and the following steps will also run after training for every epoch:

 - Validation
 - Saving model and checkpoint
 - Show result in the epoch

-Sometimes the examination after training with a whole corpus is too coarse if using large corpus: `--num_iters_per_epoch` restrict the number of iteration of each epoch.
+Sometimes the validation after training with a whole corpus is too coarse if using large corpus.
+For that case, `--num_iters_per_epoch` can restrict the number of iteration of each epoch.

 ```bash
 python -m espnet2.bin.asr_train --num_iters_per_epoch 1000
 ```

-Note that the training process can't be resumed at the middle of an epoch because data iterators are stateless, but instead of it, the iterators for each epoch can be built with the specific epoch number deterministically, just like:
+Note that the training process can't be resumed at the middle of an epoch because data iterators are stateless, but don't worry it!
+Our iterator is built at the start of each epoch and the random seed is fixed by the epoch number, just like:

 ```python
 epoch_iter_factory = Task.build_epoch_iter_factory()